-AMWA was honored to celebrate the 40th Anniversary of the National Organization for Rare Disorders (NORD), the 40th Anniversary of the Orphan Disease Act, and the 2023 NORD Rare Impact Award recipients.
+AMWA was honored to participate in the celebration of the 40th Anniversary of the National Organization for Rare Disorders (NORD), the 40th Anniversary of the Orphan Disease Act, and the 2023 NORD Rare Impact Award recipients.

 Held on May 4 at the National Portrait Gallery in Washington, DC, this signature event brought stakeholders within the rare disease community together for a memorable evening with inspiring speeches and uplifting music — wonderfully moderated by Emmy Award-winning journalist Peter Alexander.
 His charge to the attendees was this: “reimagine what is possible for rare diseases.”

 Alexander noted the “fierce determination of the rare disease community,” which was palpable across sectors – whether through testimonials about patient and caregiver experiences, advocacy efforts, or therapeutic discoveries.
 Most apparent was the impact of synergistic partnerships between patients, advocates, practitioners, and industry.

 President and CEO Peter Saltonstall reflected on the founding of NORD in the 1980’s, a time before the internet, email, and social media.
 He credited leaders like Abbey Meyers, lauded as the “mother” of the NORD movement and a housewife turned advocate who became the founding president of NORD.
 Like many leaders in the rare disease community, Meyers was a parent on a crusade for her child, whose mission would expand to serve the larger community.